RCasatta/firma2/README.md

 # Firma2

-PSBT Signer for pay to taproot key spend
+PSBT Signer for pay to taproot key spend.

+Can be used on an offline computer, transporting data via QR codes and off-the-shelf barcode readers.

 ## Example

-Build and put executables in path
+Build and put executables in path (requires [nix](https://nixos.org/download/))

 ```sh
 nix develop